LuizFarias21/gestao-logistica-api/docs/views.py-comentado.md

 from rest_framework.response import Response from rest_framework.decorators import action from django.shortcuts import get_object_or_404
+from django.db import transaction from django.db.models import Sum from decimal import Decimal

 from .models import Cliente, Motorista, Veiculo, Rota, Entrega from .serializers import (